frederic-perez/AmE-dictionary/data/idioms.md

 __freak of nature__ Something or someone that is unusual, rare, or abnormal in some way; beyond or outside the natural world. _He can lift over 500 pounds in the gym, he’s like some freak of nature._
 __freak out__ :four::hammer: (freak someone out)
 __free bit of advice__ A suggestion, opinion, or piece of advice that was unrequested or unsolicited by the recipient.
+__free fall__
-__free lunch__ [:scroll: This expression, dating from the early 1800s, alludes to the practice of taverns offering free food to their customers to induce them to buy more drinks.]
+__free lunch__ :two: [:scroll: This expression, dating from the early 1800s, alludes to the practice of taverns offering free food to their customers to induce them to buy more drinks.]
 A gift or benefit for which no return is expected.
 __free pass__
 __free spirit__
 __free-wheeling__ :two: Lacking restraint; flamboyant and uncontrolled. _His free-wheeling life-style was prohibitely expensive._